-Susan McKinney is a contemporary ceramic artist and award winning industrial + CMF designer.
+Susan McKinney is a ceramic artist and award winning industrial + cmf designer.
 Susan began exploring clay’s materiality in 2008, connecting her passion for inventive design with natural materials.

-Her design contributions over the past 11 years are equally as impressive, with accolades from IDEA, Spark, FastCo Innovation by Design, and the National Design Award from her 7 year tenure at New Deal Design, a renowned agency in SF.
+Her design contributions over the past 13 years are notable, with honors from IDEA, Spark, FastCo Innovation by Design, and the National Design Award from her 7 years at New Deal Design, a renowned design agency in SF.

-In 2016, Susan founded SKINNY, an uncommon craft and design studio.
-She both makes and sells her one of a kind ceramics and provides design consulting services to clients near and far.
-Her work seeks to connect people to the natural world.
-Constantly in motion, she is in a playful search for sustaining beauty and wonder.
+In 2017, Susan founded SKINNY, an art and design studio.
+She both makes and sells her one of a kind work and provides design consulting services to clients.